Interior Design Styles

 Following is a brief timeline containing 11 art styles that influenced interior design

-The more you appreciate and understand the different art styles, eras, techniques, and movements, the better you are able to identify and understand your likes and dislikes, your preferences, and which art style choices would work best in your home.
+The more you appreciate and understand the different art styles, eras, techniques, and movements, the better you are able to identify and understand your different styles for interior design as well as likes and dislikes, your preferences, and which art style choices would work best in your home.

 The 1870s – 1880s Impressionism